anurag8546/TSF-Internship/README.md

-# basic-banking-system-project
+# Basic Banking System Project
 #GRIFEB21  ,  #TSF  ,  #THE SPARKS FOUNDATION  ,  #TASK 1

-Basic-banking-system Basic Banking System ◇ Create a simple dynamic website which has the following specs. ◇ Start with creating a dummy data in database for upto 10 customers.
-Database options: Mysql, Mongo, Postgres, etc. Customers table will have basic fields such as name, email, current balance etc. Transfers table will record all transfers happened. ◇ Flow: Home Page > View all Customers > Select and View one Customer > Transfer Money > Select customer to transfer to > View all Customers . ◇ No Login Page.
-No User Creation.
-Only transfer of money between multiple users.
+A simple dynamic web site which has a dummy data in database for upto 11 customers, using mysql.
+Customers table will have basic fields such as name, email,current balance etc. A fund Transfer page for tranferring funds.
+Transfer table will records all transitions happend.